alexjvr1/R.temp/mtDNA_LabBook.md

 ##*R.temp* Phylogeography

 *Aim*
+Three major factors determine the current distribution of amphibian species: 1)biogeographic history, 2)fine scale connectivity between populations (landscape genetics), 3)and survival in their current environments (adaptation to local environments/landscape genomics).
+To obtain a holistic view of the enviro-evolutionary processes that determine the persistance

 But to study the adaptibility of species across environmental gradients, we should understand the underlying distribution of genetic diversity across the gradient.
 Here we implement a comparative phylogeographic approach to describe the colonisation history of Rana temporaria across an elevational and latitudinal gradient corresponding to the same change in environmental parameters.